EGI-Federation/documentation/content/en/internal/_index.md

 ---

-This section contains documentation about the EGI Internal Services, that are being operated centrally on behalf of EGI and supporting the coordination of the Federation.
+This section contains documentation about the EGI Internal Services, that are being operated centrally on behalf of EGI and are supporting the coordination of the EGI Federation.